 Angelo Romeo: In what way the presence in the network and the use of technology could affect everyday life?

 Geert Lovink: Network technology might have an effect, but it might not as well.
-In my honest opinion we’ve past this point decades ago.
+In my honest opinion we’ve past this point, decades ago.
 A brief look at global statistics and behavior of young people could help us.
 The problem I see with your question is not the world but its interpreters.
-What’s the reason why we still ask such questions about phenomena that are so incredibly widespread, and visible, to everyone?
+What’s the reason why we still ask such questions about phenomena that are so widespread and visible in the first place?
 Why have both humanities and social sciences in Europe failed to understand the urgency to map these technologies, develop a critical vocabulary, translate their concepts in code, protocols and policies?
-The internet is turning upside down entire markets, the jobs of millions, our political system, while we sit here and contemplate if it has any effect in the first place.
+This should have been done decades ago.
+The internet is turning upside down entire markets, changing the jobs of millions and our political system, while we sit here and contemplate if it has any effect in the first place.
 Strange.
 Let’s write a genealogy of this strange disconnect.

 Have intellectuals withdrawn from society?
 I guess not.
 Is it mediaphobia?
 No. Certainly, it is way more sexy to discuss identity politics, immigration, debate literature and enjoy the TV spectacle than it is go engage with the geek universe.
 Please, continue with such noble tasks.
 As a consequence, also take responsibility for the collective refusal to understand nature of the network technologies.
-Don’t be surprised that a populist wave of politicians gain power, bypassing mainstream media through social media such as Twitter because at least they do understand the inner workings of social media.
+Don’t be surprised that a populist wave of politicians gains power, bypassing mainstream media through social media such as Twitter.
+At least they understand the inner workings of social media.
 Populist forces use technologies, despite the moral teachings aka ignorance of the politically correct high society, and who’s paying the price?

 AR: Today, adolescents spend much time on their mobile phones, using social media apps.
 What risks will we have to face in the future concerning their behavior?

 GL: Extensive use of smart phones, tablets and laptops is not widely researched.
 Maybe it is… but the results do not escape the closed world of the academic journals.
+What we need are programs for primary and secondary schools, even higher education.
+Computer literacy is going down, not up.
 In my observation, the state of the art of the literature right is going in all directions.
 The attention spam shrinks and the ability to read longer, complex texts is going down hill, while at the same there the certainty that the brain will not damaged permanently.
 That’s ‘neuro plasticity,’ so eloquently theorized by Catharine Malabou.
-There is hope, no permanent damage, humankind can bounce back.
-In the meanwhile we are getting familiar with other skills.
+There is hope, no permanent damage is done, humankind can bounce back.
+In the meanwhile we cannot sit back.
 We know less information by heart (how many telephone numbers do you know?).
 We talk faster, and shorter, and are getting used to the social factory conditions of 24/7 production.
-Even when globalization might slow down (in terms of trade), global awareness and cultural exchanges still have lots of opportunities.
+Even when globalization might slow down in the next crisis (in terms of trade), global awareness and cultural exchanges still have lots of opportunities.

 AR: Which risks people are confronted with that only communicate with their friends through technology?